anitsh/anitsh/README.md

 — The Pragmatic Programmer

-**Most important thing in computer science is problem decomposition.
-How do we take a complicated problem and break it them down into pieces that we can build relatively independently.**
+The most important skill in programming is problem decomposition.
+How do we take a complicated problem and break it them down into pieces that we can build relatively independently.

 Ask me anything https://github.com/anitsh/ama/issues